Eugeny/tabby/README.md

   * [quick-cmds](https://github.com/Domain/terminus-quick-cmds) - quickly send commands to one or all terminal tabs
   * [save-output](https://github.com/Eugeny/terminus-save-output) - record terminal output into a file
   * [scrollbar](https://github.com/kbjr/terminus-scrollbar) - adds a scrollbar to hterm tabs
+  * [sync-config](https://github.com/starxg/terminus-sync-config) - sync the config to Gist or Gitee

 <a name="themes"></a>
 # Themes